Halloween Tips for Autism Families

 - Be prepared for possible food infractions.
 See TACA’s webpage for more information on this topic.

-With their flashing lights, loud sounds, and sudden, unexpected movements, Halloween decorations can be frightening for many children with autism.
-Additionally, they can be very overwhelming for those with sensory issues.
+With their flashing lights, loud sounds, and sudden, unexpected movements, Halloween decorations can be frightening or overwhelming to those with sensory issues.

 Below are some tried-and-true tips to help your child keep calm and pumpkin on: